brugal/wolfcamql/README-wolfcam.txt

   /gotoview [forward] [right] [up] [force] relative to the viewed entity (or demo taker).
 The force (integer) option means to jump to the view even if you might get stuck inside a wall.  []  are optional

-  /stopmovement for freecam since there's no gravity friction command /recordpath [filename] to save your position and viewangles to a file.  /recordpath will also stop a current recording.
-To play back use /playpath
+  /stopmovement for freecam since there's no gravity friction

+  command /recordpath [filename] to save your position and viewangles to a file.  /recordpath will also stop a current recording.
+To play back use /playpath.

+    - note that /recordpath will also record the effects of fx camera vibrations (cg_vibrate 1).
+Use 'cg_vibrate 0' if you don't want those effects recorded.
+Playing the path back with 'cg_vibrate 1' will re-add the camera vibrate effect.

-  /stopplaypath to stop playback cg_pathRewindTime  (milliseconds: extra time to rewind to allow things like explosions, wall marks, rail trails, etc..  to be drawn) cg_pathSkipNum (smoothing value -- how many points to skip and smooth between)
+  /stopplaypath to stop playback

+  cg_pathRewindTime  (milliseconds: extra time to rewind to allow things like explosions, wall marks, rail trails, etc..  to be drawn) cg_pathSkipNum (smoothing value -- how many points to skip and smooth between)